cdr6934/eSMA/answers.md

-# Answer to notes.md questions
+# Answer to notes.md Questions
-## 5/23/2017
+### 5/23/2017
 The following script was run with Python 3.5.1 and depends on pandas (0.20.2), numpy (1.12.1) and matplotlib.pyplot (1.5.3).

+For mac:
-When using the following script in Terminal.
-Open Terminal and cd to the folder where the script is located.
+When using the following script in Terminal; open Terminal and cd to the folder where the script is located.
 In order to run the script
 run: